amoi9/advanced-lane-finding/writeup_template.md

 distortion-corrected image:
 ![alt text][undistorted]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 5 through 46 in `code/color_and_gradient_threshed.py`).
 Code to generate the output is in the 4th cell of `advanced.ipynb`.
 Here's an example of my output for this step.
 ![alt text][image3]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 4 through 10 in the file `code/perspective_transform.py`.
+The code for my perspective transform into birds-view includes a function called `warper()`, which appears in lines 4 through 10 in the file `code/perspective_transform.py`.
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.